Jul 14, 2023

 Even if you do not drive a vehicle, it's still subject to many risks.
 You can choose to not get any for your vehicle if you don’t drive it.
 But, by not getting gap insurance, or minimum coverage, you are accepting the financial risk of having to pay for damage if it occurs.

 It is not recommended to park your vehicle on the street if you do not have an active policy.
-All vehicles in Ontario must be registered and insured to be on any roadway.
+All vehicles must be registered and insured to be on any roadway.
 Without coverage, you cannot legally move your vehicle.
 You also increase the risk of the vehicle being hit by another car.
 If this occurs, you will be on the hook for the repair costs.

 No. Your home insurance will not cover your vehicle if it is damaged while on your property.
 It might cover personal items stolen from your vehicle while it's parked.
 Check your policy to know what you have coverage for.